iesequeira34/Crop-Yield-Prediction/README.md

 # Crop-Yield-Prediction
-In this project, XGBoost and Gradient Boosting Models are used to predict crop yield and yield losses.
+In this project, XGBoost and Gradient Boosting Models are used to predict crop yield losses in certain states of India along with the approximation of the production of crops like Wheat and Rice.